mmm/mmm.github.com/source/_posts/2015-10-13-docker-cdh.markdown

 Ok, so `SparkPi` is all fine and dandy, but how do I run a real application?

+let's say you build your spark project locally on your laptop in the `/Users/myname/mysparkproject/`.
+When you build with maven or sbt, it typically builds and leaves jars under a `/Users/myname/mysparkproject/target/` directory.

+The idea here is to make these jars directly accessible from the cdh container.
-When you start up the `cdh` container, map your local host drive up and into the container
+When you start up the `cdh` container, map this local host directory up and into the container

-    docker run -d -v target --name=mycdh svds/cdh
+    docker run -d -v ~/mysparkproject/target:/target --name=mycdh svds/cdh

-where the `-v target` option will mount the `target` directory under your current directory over to the container's `/target` directory.
+where the `-v target` option will make `/Users/myname/mysparkproject/target` available as `/target` within the container.

 So,

     sbt clean assembly

-leaves a jar under target, which you can run jobs from using something like
+leaves a jar under `~/mysparkproject/target`, which the container sees as `/target` and you can run jobs using something like

     docker exec -it mycdh \
       spark-submit \